Assistant ProfessorCore Faculty, Translational Data Analytics

 -Cost-effectiveness of Food Prescription Programs by Health Care Providers

-Funding: OSU Internal Seed Grants (InFACT, Opioid Innovation Fund, IPR), NSF (Midwest Big Data Hub, EAGER, Smart and Connected Communities), Foundation, and State of Ohio (Infant Mortality Research Partnership).
+Funding: OSU Internal Seed Grants (InFACT, Opioid Innovation Fund, IPR), NIH (Healing Communities Study), NSF (Midwest Big Data Hub, EAGER, Smart and Connected Communities), CDC (FOCAL Map), Foundation, and State of Ohio (Infant Mortality Research Partnership).

-Hyder, A., and B. Leung.
-2015.
+Hyder, A., & Leung, B. (2015).
 Social deprivation and burden of influenza: Testing hypotheses and gaining insights from a simulation model for the spread of influenza.
-Epidemics.
-11 :71-79.
+Epidemics, 11, 71-79.